neondatabase/website/content/docs/guides/branch-restore.md

 #### How long do ephemeral endpoints remain active

-The ephemeral endpoints are created according to your configured [default](/docs/manage/projects#reset-the-default-compute-size) size.
+The ephemeral endpoints are created according to your configured [default compute size](/docs/manage/projects#reset-the-default-compute-size).
 An ephemeral endpoint remains active for as long as you keep running queries against it.
 After 10 seconds of inactivity, the timeline is deleted and the endpoint is removed.

 ## How to use